Top Hero (2010 film)

-Top Hero is a 2010 Bangladeshi political action thriller film written and directed by Montazur Rahman Akbar, he also produced the film under the banner Star Plus.
+Top Hero is a 2010 Bangladeshi vigilante political action thriller film written and directed by Montazur Rahman Akbar, he also produced the film under the banner Star Plus.
 It features Shakib Khan and Apu Biswas in the lead roles.

 Plot

 Hero's (Shakib Khan) father was murdered in a hijacking incident.
 His sister could not bear the grief and commits suicide.
 Now Hero wants to punish the people who were responsible for his loss.
 So he files a police report, but the police take no actions.
 Finally, Hero takes matters to his own hands.